terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 }
 ```

 c.
+Close and save `error.rs`.

+d.
 Open `msg.rs` and add the following:

 ```rust